ba2542/D3-NYC-Region-Mapping-Exploration/README.md

 **Part B: Look into the console data to determine the object names to be called**

 After looking into the console, you must find the variable name of the data array that contains the geography data.
 In this case, the object name is "features".
-The code below stores the objects into a variable and stores it onto the log.
+The code below stores the objects into a variable and saves it onto the log.

 ``` js
 function ready (error, data) {